Legumes, Nuts & Seeds

 Bitter Almonds, Prunus amygdalus var. amara, possess a bitter glucoside, Amygdalin that readily breaks down into prussic acid and thus prevents their use as food.
 Nevertheless, they are grown in Southern Europe as a source of the oil.
 During the extraction process the prussic acid is eliminated and the oil can then be used for flavoring.
 Bitter almonds are also used as a rootstock for sweet almonds.

 Pistachio, Pistacia vera, also known as Green Almond, is a small tree indigenous to Western Asia.
 It has been cultivated in the Mediterranean region since before 2,000 B.C.
 It is now grown in Iran, Afghanistan, the southern United States and irrigated areas of the West, especially California.
+However, the quality of irrigated nuts is considerably lower than those produced from natural rainfall.
 The fruit is a drupe.
 The seed contain two large green cotyledons with a reddish covering.
 These high protein “nuts” are salted in brine while still in the shell.
 They are highly prized for their color and resinous flavor and are combined with other nuts as mixed nuts and as a flavoring material for ice cream and candy.
 Their quality varies with the kind of culture.
 Restricting water reduces yield be improves flavor.

 <bot120> Southern Live Oak, Quercus virginiana., South Texas

-<bot243> Jeffrey Pine (Pinus jeffreyi ) & California Black Oak (Quercus kelloggii), San Bernardino Mts., California
+<bot243>Jeffrey Pine (Pinus jeffreyi ) & California Black Oak (Quercus kelloggii), San